-Chakra - Stomach and Sacral
+Chakra - Solar Plexus and Sacral

 While often considered a gemstone, Amber is actually fossilized resin from ancient evergreen trees.
 The oldest Amber to be discovered is about 320 million years old!